i-e-b/LilyGo_Tsim_A7670X/README.md

 * The red LEDs are under control of the SIMCOM module.
 They are `NETLIGHT` and `STATUS`.
 * The blue LEDs are under control of the CN3065 charge controller.
 They are `CHRG` and `STDBY`.

+The *Table of Contents* in the SIMCOM datasheet starts page 20.

 ## SIM setup

 I am using a SIM card from https://hologram.io/ , with the Pilot (1MB) plan.